selenaho/softdev/23_bt_doubleS_chingS-hoS/readme.md

 # QCC:
 - How do you change the design that you get from bootstrap?
+- How would the javascript with bootstrap work?

 # Disco:
 - need to include the class because the classes are how bootstrap applies a specific design to an element (?)